Anti-slavery And Human Trafficking Statement

 7 COMMUNICATION AND TRAINING

-To ensure a high level of understanding of the risks of modern slavery and human trafficking in our supply chains and our business, we will be providing appropriate training to all staff to raise awareness and ensure they and all staff know how to recognise red flags and raise concerns.
-This will include online training provided by iHASCO, who currently provide the Group with other compliance training.
+To ensure a high level of understanding of the risks of modern slavery and human trafficking in our supply chains and our business are providing appropriate training to all staff to raise awareness and ensure they and all staff know how to recognise red flags and raise concerns.

-All staff will be made aware of this policy and how to access it as part of their induction.
+This policy has been made available to all staff across our jurisdictions as well as contractors via the Staff intranet and e-mail.
+New staff are made aware of this policy and how to access it as part of their induction.